 A few months ago, Barcelona played Paris Saint-Germain in another Champions League classic, and got its head smashed in with a 4-0 defeat.
 Everyone stood in shock.
 Barcelona, who regularly humiliates opponents with scores like this one, got hammered – on Valentine’s day, of all days – and people couldn’t handle it.
+Sports fanatics out there who want to bet on their teams, they can do so quickly thanks to sites such as slot.

 This is soccer at its highest level, where every team is equally dangerous.
 So why was everyone in awe at Barca getting a taste of their own medicine?
 Because we’re used to seeing Messi and Neymar end people’s careers with skill and precision, so we set the standards, and our expectations for the team extremely high.